5 min read

 Can I use voice dictation with AI coding assistants like Cursor and ChatGPT?

-Yes, many voice-to-text tools work across a wide range of development environments, including Cursor, VS Code, ChatGPT, and other AI prompting tools.
-The best solutions activate with a simple hotkey and work universally wherever you type, making it easy to speak your prompts and code explanations naturally.
+Yes, many voice-to-text tools work across a wide range of development environments, including Cursor, VS Code, Claude Code, ChatGPT, and other AI prompting tools.
+The best solutions activate with a simple hotkey (fn on Mac, Alt+Space on Windows) and work universally wherever you type on Mac, Windows, or iOS, making it easy to speak prompts, PR descriptions, and code explanations naturally.

 What's the main difference between free and paid voice coding tools?